 Enhancement Aspect 1:

-A new generic type of intentContext and expectationContext is proposed to be added to the Intent <<IOC>> and IntentExpectation <<dataType>>, respectively.
+A new attribute whose type is Context <<datatype>> is proposed to be added to the Intent <<IOC>> and IntentExpectation <<dataType>>, respectively.

 The presence of this new context indicates that the associated requirements should be guaranteed by the MnS producer.
-When the context is set at the intent level (intentContext), all expectation within that intent should be guaranteed.
-When it is set only to some of the intent expectations (expectationContext), only those expectations should be guaranteed.
+When the context is set at the intent level (intentContext), it indicates all expectation within that intent should be guaranteed.
+When it is set only to some of the intent expectations (expectationContext), it indicates only those expectations should be guaranteed.

+When the new context is present at both the intent level (intentContext) and the intent expectation level (expectationContext), both should be taken into account.
+A guaranteePeriod defined at the intent level applies to all guaranteed intent expectations within that intent.
+If additional guaranteePeriod values are defined for a specific intent expectations, they are considered in addition to the intent-level guarantee period.

 The new guarantee period context specifies the time intervals for which the MnS Producer shall evaluate the confidence level of fulfilment, as explained in clause 4.8.1.